This post was updated October 1, 2019 to include current information and recommendations.

 Black Bottle Brewery has 40 taps, including lots of their own unique brews crafted in the basement just underneath your feet.
 They also offer several beers from other craft breweries around the world.
 This is the place to taste quality local libations and hand-selected global favorites all in one inviting and exciting atmosphere.
 They’re also ranked on our list of Fort Collins’ best outdoor patios so stop by next time the sun’s out!

 CooperSmith’s is the longest operating brewery in Fort Collins, and their restaurant in Old Town is considered a local landmark.
 Sit in their Pubside or Poolside seating areas, conveniently located side by side.
-If you’re looking to up your craft beer game, enroll in CooperSmith’s Brew School and earn your diploma as you try a different imperial pint during 25 visits.
 Don’t miss their Poudre Pale Ale, Albert Damm Bitter and Horsetooth Stout, which were available on CooperSmith’s opening day and have been on their beer menu ever since.

-DC Oakes is new to the Fort Collins beer scene, but they’re serving up craft brews that fit in just fine.
-Named after Daniel Chessman Oakes, an early, bearded and adventurous settler of Colorado, the team strives to emulate his work ethic and success every day and with every beer.
+DC Oakes is relatively new to the Fort Collins beer scene, but they’re serving up craft brews that fit in just fine.
+Named after Daniel Chessman Oakes, an early, bearded and adventurous settler of Colorado, DC Oakes strives to emulate his work ethic and success every day and with every beer.
 It just so happens they also offer some of the city’s most delectable eats alongside their wine list, cocktail menu, and in-house, regional, and national brews.